Joey Comeau

 Joey Comeau (born September 26, 1980) is a Canadian writer.
-He is best known for writing the text of the webcomic A Softer World, and for his novels Lockpick Pornography and Overqualified.
+He wrote the text of the webcomic A Softer World, and authored the novels Lockpick Pornography and Overqualified.

 Career

 In 2003, Comeau co-created the webcomic A Softer World with Emily Horne.
 His first novel, Lockpick Pornography, was serialized on the A Softer World site prior to publication in book form by Loose Teeth Press.

 Excerpts from his novel Overqualified were included in the 2010 Best American Nonrequired Reading.
 The first 20 chapters of his novel One Bloody Thing After Another were serialized on the National Post's book blog and the book was nominated for the 2010 Shirley Jackson Award.
 One Bloody Thing After Another was also nominated for the 2011 ReLit Awards.
 The Globe and Mail review of One Bloody Thing After Another was generally critical, concluding that the novel did not succeed as either horror or comedy, while the reviewer in the Toronto Star wrote "As a fast-paced, fragmented tale of terror for an accelerated culture, it's bloody good."

 In 2012 a sequel to Lockpick Pornography titled We All Got It Coming was released for free on the Internet before being published together with the original in The Complete Lockpick Pornography.